Nux-xader/chx-java/README.md

 *   The CHX server must be configured correctly for this library to function.
 *   The constructor throws an `IllegalArgumentException` if the server address format is invalid.
-*   This library throws a `CHXServerException` if an error occurs while interacting with the CHX server.
+*   The `CHXClient` constructor and methods `set`, `get`, and `delete` throw `CHXServerException` if there are issues communicating with the CHX server.
+*   The `CHXClient` constructor throws an `IllegalArgumentException` if the server address format is invalid or if an invalid command is sent.
+*   The sample code demonstrates how to use `ExecutorService` to perform concurrent operations.
+*   It's important to call `executorService.shutdown()` and `executorService.awaitTermination()` to properly release resources.

 ## Contributing